9.3

 (14.08.2021)

 The school was initially recommended by friends.
-Their son graduated from Queen Ethelburga's three years ago and entered the UCL.
-Admission was planned in advance, several years in advance, during which time they planned to visit the school to make a final decision.
-Unfortunately, due to the pandemic, it was not possible to visit the school in person, but the agency organized a personal meeting with the director of the admissions committee in Moscow.
-We received clear and detailed answers to our questions, after that we began the process of registration of documents.
-I want to thank the manager Lyubov for his help in collecting documents.
-We did everything as quickly as possible.
-I like the school itself very much, teaching is given at a high level, but no one will force children to learn.
+Their son graduated from Queen Ethelburga's three years ago and went on to UCL.
+We planned to apply well in advance, over several years, and intended to visit the school to make our final decision.
+Unfortunately, due to the pandemic, we couldn't visit in person, but the agency arranged a personal meeting with the head of admissions.
+We got clear and detailed answers to our questions, and then we started the application process.
+I want to thank our manager Lyubov for helping with the paperwork.
+Everything was done as quickly as possible.
+We really like the school, the teaching is of a high standard, but no one will force the kids to study.

 Show more comments